Stick with what works or keep trying to fix what's broken?

 20. Pete Crow-Armstrong, OF, Harvard-Westlake High School (California)

-If the name of that high school sounds familiar, it's Lucas Giolito's alma mater.
-And it's becoming a bit of a baseball factory.
-Giolito was on the same team as Cardinals pitcher Jack Flaherty and Braves pitcher Max Fried.
+If the name of that high school sounds familiar, it's becoming a bit of a baseball factory.
+White Sox ace Lucas Giolito, Cardinals young gun Jack Flaherty and Braves pitcher Max Fried all played on the same team.
 Crow-Armstrong is set to be the fifth player drafted out of Harvard-Westlake in the last nine years.
 How high will he go?
 Strikeouts and power are listed as potential concerns, but he's fast and MLB Pipeline says he "might be the best defensive outfielder in the class."
 Mayo's got him going to the Diamondbacks at No. 18.

-Top 20 MLB Draft prospects: Who will White Sox pick at No. 11? originally appeared on NBC Sports Chicago
+Top 20 MLB Draft prospects: Who will Cubs take with No. 16 pick? originally appeared on NBC Sports Chicago